tweezer/EXIFrenamer/README.md

+## Version 0.2.1 (2020-01-05)
+I was using os.scandir() in the wrong way.
+With the help over Mastodon (Social Network) I was able to fix it.
+Now the script is running.
+So I can focus on new features again!

 ## Version 0.2 (2020-01-05)
 I've changed a lot in the script.
 First now it's fully written in Python 3 (min 3.6 needed!) and does not have any Python 2 Code anymore.
 Second thing is, I've made the script more variable.
 You can now pass the needed path as a parameter when calling the script.
 And I've added some output too, so you can see what the script is doing.